 Any organisation seeking to become a co-operative society or a community benefit society in the United Kingdom (UK) must register its rules with the Financial Conduct Authority (FCA).
-In Northern Ireland societies must be registered with the Department of Enterprise Trade and Investment (DETINI).
-This registration function of the FCA is distinct from its role as regulator of the financial services industry in the UK.
+The registration function of the FCA is distinct from its role as the regulator of the financial services industry.

 There are several matters to consider in deciding when to register a new society.
 Early registration can give a new initiative some momentum, provide it with a legal identity, and limit the personal liability of the promoters.
 It also enables a society to begin the work of community engagement, allowing people to become members of the society.
 A consideration against early registration is the cost involved.
 Pre-start groups may simply not have the resources to cover the cost of registration.
 There is also the danger of adopting rules that will not be fit for the purposes of the society by the time it is ready to trade.

 The FCA website has a section devoted to the registration of new societies, which provides all the necessary forms and notes.
 The application form states that the FCA service standard for societies is to register 90% of valid applications within 15 working days.
 There is no provision for the management committee members of societies to self-certify that the governing document is compliant with society law, as there is for companies.